Folkestone Groomers Directory

 If you need photos for a birthday or Christmas deadline, mention it before booking.
 Rush fees may apply, and some photographers simply can't accommodate tight deadlines during peak season.

-Reviews, Contracts, and Copyright
+Reviews, Contracts, and Photography Copyright in the UK

 Before you hand over a deposit, do your homework on the photographer's reputation and understand what you're signing.